-Coach Road bovine TB control operation
+Northern Remutaka bovine TB control operation

-OSPRI's TBfree programme

-The TBfree programme aims to manage and eventually eradicate bovine tuberculosis (TB) from New Zealand's farmed cattle and deer and wild animal populations.
+OSPRI's TBfree programme The TBfree programme aims to manage and eventually eradicate bovine tuberculosis (TB) from New Zealand's farmed cattle and deer and wild animal populations.
 Controlling disease prevents livestock production losses and protects the world leading reputation of New Zealand's dairy, beef and deer products.
 We use possum control, along with regular herd testing and movement restrictions, to achieve our eradication goals.
 Information gathered from wild animal surveys, recent and historic findings of TB in wild animals, herd testing results and the operational history of the region are used when planning operations.

-Targeting possums

-We're running a possum control operation in the Coach Road area (please see map provided for the operation area).
-It will cover 1,523ha.

-To eradicate bovine TB, possum numbers need to be kept extremely low - around one to two animals every 10 hectares.
-Monitoring has shown that further control work is needed in the Coach Road area to reduce the possum population and minimise the risk of the disease spreading through wild animal populations and onto farmed cattle and deer.
-Possum control has dramatically reduced the number of infected herds in the Hawke's Bay region.
-This area was last treated in 2008.
+Targeting possums We're proposing a possum control operation in the Northern Remutaka area (please see the map provided), with an operational area covering approximately 24,898 hectares.
+To control the spread of bovine TB, possum numbers need to be kept extremely low (around one to two animals every 10 hectares) for at least five years.
+Continued control work is needed in the Northern Remutaka area to reduce the possum population and minimise the risk of the disease spreading through wild animal populations and onto farmed cattle and deer.
+Possum control has dramatically reduced the number of infected herds in the Northern Remutaka region.
+This area was last treated in 2018.

+Stops the spread of TB from infected or high risk animals

-What to expect from the operation
+What to expect from

-The operation will begin with the distribution of non-toxic, tan-coloured cereal pellets by helicopter.
-This "prefeed" gives possums a taste for the pellets and overcomes bait shyness.
-One to two weeks later, toxic, green cereal pellets - each containing 0.15 percent biodegradable sodium fluoroacetate (also known as 1080)
+The operation will begin with the

+distribution of non-toxic, tan-coloured

+cereal pellets by helicopter.
+This "prefeed" gives possums a taste for the

+pellets and overcomes bait shyness.

+weather allows, toxic, green cereal

+Then, after at least 5 days and where

+pellets - each containing 0.15 percent biodegradable sodium fluoroacetate

+the operation
-- will be applied by helicopter at a rate

-of two kilograms per hectare.
-That's

-about one bait to every 60 square

-metres.
-The Coach Road operation

-will be subject to strict safety, qualityassurance and monitoring requirements.
+(also known as 1080) - will be applied by helicopter at a rate of two kilograms per hectare.
+That's about one bait to every 60 square metres.
+The Northern Remutaka operation will be subject to strict safety, quality-assurance and monitoring requirements.

+infected herds

 Advanced GPS navigational equipment will be used to ensure the pellets are accurately placed and exclusion zones avoided.

 Continued over page...